 The good news is that most of these tires feel good on the road.
 I find the Conti, Hutchinson, Mavic and Zipp to have the best overall road feel.
-The IRC and Schwalbe is down a notch from those and the Maxxis are the least enjoyable.
+The IRC and new Schwalbe is down a notch from those and the Maxxis are the least enjoyable.

-The handing is totally confident and the grip is sure on my top 4.
+The handing is totally confident and the grip is sure on these top 4.
 They are totally quiet (no road buzz) and comfortable without feeling posh at the pressures and with the wheelset sizes I tested them on.

 I didn’t find the Yksion tires on 17C Mavic Ksyrium Elite alloy wheels particularly comfortable but my heavy tester Moose did.
 Was it the wheels or the tires?